Searching for details:

 According to Russian space officials, the upper stage with the payload successfully separated from the third stage of the launch vehicle and reached its initial orbit.
 According to the launch sequence, the separation of the satellites from the upper stage was scheduled for 03:51:51 Moscow Time on March 2, 2010.

 2010 Sept.
-2: Russia launched the 42nd mission to build its global positioning constellation Thursday.
+2: Russia launched the 42nd mission to build its global positioning constellation, GLONASS.
 The Proton-M rocket with Block DM-2 upper stage lifted off from Baikonur Cosmodrome's Site 81 on Sept.
 2, 2010, at 04:53 Moscow Summer Time, carrying a trio of GLONASS-M satellites.
 The separation of the payload from the upper stage was scheduled for 08:25 Moscow Time on the same day.
-A pair of satellites from the 42nd batch would be placed in the so-called 2nd plane of the GLONASS constellation, while one was expected to replace one of the aging satellites.
+A pair of satellites from the 42nd batch was to be placed in the so-called 2nd plane of the GLONASS constellation, while one was expected to replace one of the aging satellites.
 This launch was previously expected at the end of August 2010.

 2011 Feb.
 26: A Soyuz-2.1b rocket with a Fregat upper stage carrying the GLONASS-K1 (No. 11) satellite lifted off on Feb.
 26, 2011, at 06:07:15 Moscow Decree Time, from Pad 4 at Site 43 the Plesetsk launch site.
 This was the first time a satellite for the GLONASS constellation flew onboard the Soyuz-2 rocket from Russia's northern launch site.
 All previous missions in the program originated from the Baikonur cosmodrome in Kazakhstan and were carried by Proton rockets.